Nonparametric Multi-shape Modeling with Uncertainty Quantification: Performance Metrics

 \subsection{IUEA}

 We define the integrated uncertainty ellipsoid area (IUEA) to quantify overall uncertainty in GP model fitting.
-This is motivated by uncertainty ellipsoid plots throughout the manuscript, where pointwise uncertainty is depicted by ellipses along the predicted mean curve, with major and minor axes determined by pointwise standard deviations for the two coordinate functions.
+This is motivated by uncertainty ellipsoid plots throughout the manuscript, where pointwise uncertainty is depicted by ellipses along the predictive mean curve, with major and minor axes determined by pointwise standard deviations for the two coordinate functions.
 Similar to IMSPE, we can average over all points on the fitted curve to obtain an overall measure of uncertainty.

-Formally, let $\tilde{\sigma}_1$, $\tilde{\sigma}_2$ represent the predictive standard deviations for fitted closed curve $\mathbf{\hat{f}}=(\hat{f}_1,\hat{f}_2)$.
+Formally, let $\tilde{\sigma}_1$, $\tilde{\sigma}_2$ represent the predictive standard deviations for the fitted closed curve $\mathbf{\hat{f}}=(\hat{f}_1,\hat{f}_2)$.
 The following derivation is standard, but we cannot find it in the literature; thus, we present it for completeness.
-Note that at arc-length parameter value $s$, $x$- and $y$-coordinates follow a bivariate normal distribution: {

-Therefore, by properties of normal distributions, we can write the event using a chi-squared quantile (with two degrees of freedom):
+Note that at the arc-length parameter value $s$, coordinate pairs follow a bivariate normal distribution: { } Therefore, by properties of normal distributions, we can write the event using a chi-squared quantile (with two degrees of freedom): {